LeeCampbell/IntroToRx/content/02_KeyTypes.md

 ![An Rx marble diagram illustrating two observables.
 The first is labelled 'source', and it shows six events, labelled numerically.
 These fall into three groups: events 1 and 2 occur close together, and are followed by a gap.
 Then events 3, 4, and 5 are close together.
 And then after another gap event 6 occurs, not close to any.
 The second observable is labelled 'source.Quiescent(TimeSpan.FromSeconds(2), Scheduler.Default).
 It shows three events.
 The first is labelled '[1, 2], and its horizontal position shows that it occurs a little bit after the '2' event on the 'source' observable.
 The second event on the second observable is labelled '[3,4,5]' and occurs a bit after the '5' event on the 'source' observable.
 The third event from on the second observable is labelled '[6]', and occurs a bit after the '6' event on the 'source' observable.
 The image conveys the idea that each time the source produces some events and then stops, the second observable will produce an event shortly after the source stops, which will contain a list with all of the events from the source's most recent burst of activity.](GraphicsIntro/Ch02-Quiescent-Marbles-Input-And-Output.svg)

 This shows that the source produced a couple of events (the values `1` and `2`, in this example), and then stopped for a bit.
 A little while after it stopped, the observable returned by the `Quiescent` operator produced a single event with a list containing both of those events (`[1,2]`).
-Then the source started up again, producing the values `3`, `4`, and `5` in quick succession, and then going quiet for a bit.
+Then the source started up again, producing the values `3`, `4`, and `5` in fairly quick succession, and then going quiet for a bit.
 Again, once the quiet spell had gone on for long enough, the source returned by `Quiescent` produced a single event containing all of the source events from this second burst of activity (`[3,4,5]`).
 And then the final bit of source activity shown in this diagram consists of a single event, `6`, followed by more inactivity, and again, once the inactivity has gone on for long enough the `Quiescent` source produces a single event to report this.
 And since that last 'burst' of activity from the source contained only a single event, the list reported by this final output from the `Quiescent` observable is a list with a single value: `[6]`.

 So how does the code shown achieve this?
-The first thing to notice about the `Quiescent` method is that it's just using other Rx LINQ operators (the `Return`, `Scan`, `Where`, and `Buffer` operators are explicitly visible, and the query expression will be using the `SelectMany` operator, because that's what C# query expressions do when they contain to `from` clauses in a row) in a combination that produces the final `IObservable<IList<T>>` output.
+The first thing to notice about the `Quiescent` method is that it's just using other Rx LINQ operators (the `Return`, `Scan`, `Where`, and `Buffer` operators are explicitly visible, and the query expression will be using the `SelectMany` operator, because that's what C# query expressions do when they contain two `from` clauses in a row) in a combination that produces the final `IObservable<IList<T>>` output.

 This is Rx's _compositional_ approach, and it is how we normally use Rx.
 We use a mixture of operators, combined (_composed_) in a way that produces the effect we want.